Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The proof of Theorem

 This completes the proof of Theorem \ref{mthm}.

 We make several observations concerning the above argument.

 \begin{remark} Let $ k $ not be equal to $ \k -1 $, $ \k -2 $ or $ \k -3 $.
 One can try to find a better element than $ \bgeo $ by going through the calculations in the proof of Theorem~\ref{mthm} after replacing $ \pi_P $ by an element of the form $\sum_{i=1}^m M\cdot |\C_{P_i}|^{-1} [P_i]$ for some positive integer $ M $ that is divisible by the orders of the stabilisers $ \Gamma_{P_i} $.
-If we start with $ M $ equal to the least common multiple of the orders $|\C_{P_i}|$, then we may have to replace $ M $ with $ 2 M $ in the proof at two places in order to ensure that the resulting element in $ \Bbar k $ belongs to $ \BB k {} $: \begin{enumerate}[label=(\arabic*)] \item in order to ensure that the boundary $ \partial $ of the resulting analogue of~$ \pi_T $ is trivial up to the action of~$ \C $, which is not automatic if some $ P_i $ has a face with reversible orientation under~$ \C $ and $M\cdot |\C_{P_i}|^{-1}$ is odd;
+If we start with $ M $ equal to the least common multiple of the orders $|\C_{P_i}|$, then we may have to multiply this element by 2 perhaps twice in the proof in order to ensure that the resulting element in $ \Bbar k $ belongs to $ \BB k {} $: \begin{enumerate}[label=(\arabic*)] \item in order to ensure that the boundary $ \partial $ of the resulting analogue of~$ \pi_T $ is trivial up to the action of~$ \C $, which is not automatic if some $ P_i $ has a face with reversible orientation under~$ \C $ and $M\cdot |\C_{P_i}|^{-1}$ is odd;

-\item in order to ensure that $ \sum_{i=1}^m M\cdot |\C_{P_i}|^{-1}\cdot \sum_{j=1}^{n_i} [r_{i,j}] + \b' $ is in the kernel of $ \ddR {2,k} {} $ and not just $ \ddR {2,k} {\O^*} $, where $ M $ results from~\ref{it:tworemark-1}, and $ \b' $ (coming from flat tetrahedra) is in $ \Bbar {\Q} $, which we view as inside $ \Bbar k $ by Proposition~\ref{BbarQprop}. \end{enumerate} Note that in the second part here we use $ |\O^*| = 2 $, which excludes $ k = \k -1 $ or $ \k -3 $.
+\item in order to ensure that $ \sum_{i=1}^m M\cdot |\C_{P_i}|^{-1}\cdot \sum_{j=1}^{n_i} [r_{i,j}] + \b' $ is in the kernel of $ \ddR {2,k} {} $ and not just $ \ddR {2,k} {\O^\times} $, where $ M $ results from~\ref{it:tworemark-1}, and $ \b' $ (coming from flat tetrahedra) is in $ \Bbar {\Q} $, which we view as inside $ \Bbar k $ by Proposition~\ref{BbarQprop}. \end{enumerate} Note that in the second part here we use $ |\O^\times| = 2 $, which excludes $ k = \k -1 $ or $ \k -3 $.

 For our $ k $, with $ \Nm \colon k \to \Q $ the norm, the Hermitian form $ (x,y) \mapsto \Nm(x)+\Nm(y) + \Nm(x-y) $ on $ \CC^2 $ has minimal vectors $ \{\pm(1,0), \pm(0,1), \pm (1,1)\} $.
 By \cite[Th.~2.7]{imquad-coh}, this means that the triangle with vertices $0$, $1$ and $ \infty $ is a $2$-cell of the tessellation.
 The element $ \begin{psmallmatrix} 0 & -1\\ 1 & -1 \end{psmallmatrix} $ in $ \C $ of order~3 stabilises this triangle while preserving its orientation.
 Therefore the 3-cells that share this triangle as faces have stabilisers with orders divisible by~3, and $ M $ is divisible by~3.